-A valid driver’s license required.
+- A valid driver’s license is required.
 An International Driving Permit (IDP) is not needed, unless your license is not in English.

 - A valid passport and credit card are usually required to rent, especially on Providenciales.

-Each of our main islands offer widely varying numbers of car rental companies, fleet sizes, and general levels of car conditions.
+Each of our main islands offers widely varying numbers of car rental companies, fleet sizes, and general levels of car conditions.

 Providenciales supports by far the greatest number of rental agencies, and has large fleets of great condition cars of every class.
-Many of the larger companies maintain fleets that are no more than a 2-4 years old.
+Many of the larger companies maintain fleets that are no more than 2-4 years old.

 North Caicos and South Caicos, due to the limited number of tourist arrivals, have only a few businesses to choose from.
-Vehicle selection is quite limited, and age and condition isn’t up to the standard found on Providenciales.
+Vehicle selection is quite limited, and age and condition are not up to the standard found on Providenciales.

 Salt Cay is a very small island, and the only rental vehicles available are off-road golf carts, bicycles, and the occasional moped.